MobileChromeApps/mobile-chrome-apps/README.md

 * [Step 5: Publish](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/Publish.md)

-## Chrome App Developer Tool (New!)

-The [Chrome App Developer Tool](https://github.com/MobileChromeApps/chrome-app-developer-tool/) enables a fast edit/refresh cycle when developing your mobile Chrome App.
-It can also be used alongside the [Chrome Dev Editor](https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg?hl=en) IDE to support rapid, SDK-less development!

-## Additional resources
+## Notes and Resources

+* The Chrome Apps for Mobile project is built on top of [Apache Cordova](http://cordova.apache.org), the open source mobile development framework for building mobile apps with native capabilities using HTML, CSS and JavaScript.
+By default, Chrome Apps for Mobile leverage an embeddable Chromium WebView provided by the [Crosswalk](http://crosswalk-project.org/) project by default, which has both [advantages and some tradeoffs](docs/Crosswalk.md).

-* There are a few special considerations that you should keep in mind when developing with Cordova; we've listed them in the [considerations section](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/CordovaConsiderations.md).
+* There are a few special considerations that you should keep in mind when developing with Cordova.
+We've listed them in the [considerations section](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/CordovaConsiderations.md).

-* To view which Chrome APIs are supported on mobile, visit the [API Status](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/APIStatus.md) page.
+* To view which Chrome APIs are supported on mobile, visit the [API Status page](https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/APIStatus.md).

 ## Let's get started